-- If a resident is suspected or confirmed to have COVID-19, HCP must wear an N95 respirator, eye protection, gown, and gloves. - For those residents not suspected to have COVID-19, HCP should use Community Transmission levels to determine the appropriate PPE to wear and follow Standard Precautions (and Transmission-Based Precautions if required based on the suspected diagnosis). - When Community Transmission is HIGH - At a minimum, HCP must wear a well-fitted mask at all times while in areas of the facility where they may encounter residents. - Eye protection (i.e., goggles or a face shield that covers the front and sides of the face) should be worn during all resident care. - If residents are unable to wear source control, HCP should wear eye protection in areas of the facility where they may encounter residents to avoid exposures.
+- If a resident is suspected or confirmed to have COVID-19, HCP must wear an N95 respirator, eye protection, gown, and gloves. - If a facility is experiencing an outbreak of COVID-19 or other respiratory illnesses, at a minimum, HCP must wear a well-fitted mask while on the unit or floor experiencing an outbreak.
+In addition, facilities should consider requiring an N95 respirator and eye protection (i.e., goggles or a face shield that covers the front and sides of the face) during all resident care, on the affected unit or floor. - For those residents not suspected to have COVID-19 or other respiratory illnesses and who do not reside on a unit experiencing an outbreak, HCP should follow Standard Precautions (and Transmission-Based Precautions if required based on the suspected diagnosis).